Lewis & ClarkLaw School

-Lewis & Clark Law School's Certificate in Public Interest Law allows students with an passion for serving the public to focus their studies and gain the skills they need for a successful public interest career.
-The Certificate in Public Interest Law augments Lewis & Clark Law School's public interest related subject specific Certificate in Environmental Law and Certificate in Criminal Justice.
+Lewis & Clark Law School’s Certificate in Public Interest Law allows students with a passion for serving the public to focus their studies and gain the skills they need for a successful public interest career.

 Important Documents

-Review the Certificate Description and get the certificat application and paper forms at the Registrar's Certificate Programs page.
+Review the Certificate Description and get the certificate application and paper forms at the Registrar’s Certificate Programs page.

 How the Certificate Works